-The Urban Projects Finance Initiative (UPFI) supports project promoters in the southern and eastern Mediterranean, helping them to prepare and to finance ambitious urban development projects, which aim to create jobs, to reduce poverty and to upgrade the urban fabric.
+The Urban Projects Finance Initiative (UPFI) supports project promoters in the Southern and Eastern Mediterranean regions as well as in the Western Balkans, helping them to prepare and to finance ambitious urban development projects, which aim to create jobs, to reduce poverty and to upgrade the urban fabric.

-This tool, developed specifically to respond to regional urban issues, is implemented in nine countries in North Africa and the Middle East, thus facilitating the exchange of experiences and the strengthening of a Mediterranean urban expertise.
+This tool, developed specifically to respond to regional urban issues, is implemented in 13 countries in North Africa, in the Middle East, and in Eastern Europe, thus facilitating the exchange of experiences and the strengthening of urban expertise.

 Since the launch of the UPFI initiative, among the projects identified, 13 are benefitting or have benefited from the technical assistance programme aimed at supporting the project preparation phase.